sleepyG8/LsaGetUserName/README.md

 ## Getting Started:
 First things first, I have been doing some undocumented work under the hood of Windows and using `get-dll-exports` my custom export scanner.

 seeing a juicy Lsa function like LsaGetUserName I intantly went and started looking up this calls structure and how to get the Username this way.
-After some searching, nothing, not a single write-up on it on ReactOS.
+After some searching, nothing, not a single write-up on it.
 So I used Reacts structure to set

 ```c
 NTSTATUS LsaGetUserName(PUNICODE_STRING*, PUNICODE_STRING*);
 ```
-Upon inspection it reutrns 2 strings, not a string and a size.
+Upon inspection it returns 2 strings, not a string and a size.
 Which is what through me off.
 I continued on and did the usual stuff by pulling the function name from Advapi32.dll since I knew it was there from the export table.

 ```c
 HMODULE mod = LoadLibrary("Advapi32.dll");